kenyounot123/flight-booker/README.md

 * Enter passenger information for all passengers

 ## DISCLAIMER
-* This app only works for certain dates and certain flights because of how I seeded the database
+* This app only works for certain dates and certain flights because of how I seeded the database (WILL CHANGE IN THE FUTURE)
 * Working flights are SFO to NYC, BOS to HNL, HNL to LAX
 * Working dates respectively are, Nov 9, Nov 10, Nov 10, and Nov 10